Hoboneer/sxhkd-parser/README.md

     - The library enforces the invariant that, within each keybind, the number of permutations of the hotkey and the command are equal.
     - It's undocumented and thus unlikely to be used that much anyway.

+Also, using `@` or `~` at the start of the hotkey instead of just before the keysym (as documented in the manpage) is unsupported.
+Use the documented syntax.